These simple guidelines will help you tailor your CV for different countries and land an interview for your dream job in no time.

 Europe in general

 Unlike the US and UK, Europeans are generally fairly creative when it comes to writing their CVs.
 These are often visually pleasing and include colors as well as a photo of the candidate; in addition to the core information required, of course.
 You might even say that CVs in Europe are more human and less rigid than in other stricter regions.
 That said, there are certain expectations to bear in mind, depending on the country you are applying to.
-Male applicants in Italy, for example, are required to state if they have served in the military; a duty which is mandatory in some European nations.
+Male applicants in Italy, for example, are required to state if they have served in the military; a duty that is mandatory in some European nations.

 In general, CVs in Europe consist of one or two pages, although it isn’t uncommon to cover three pages in the UK, France, and Portugal, and even up to five in Greece, Ireland, and the Netherlands.
 Jobseekers usually include a photo of themselves at the top, although this is not common practice in the UK, Italy, Ireland, and Denmark.
 It is always a good idea to check the CV criteria of the country you are applying to before you get started.